grafana/alloy/docs/sources/set-up/migrate/from-promtail.md

 * Check if you are setting any environment variables, whether [expanded in the configuration file][] itself or consumed directly by Promtail, such as `JAEGER_AGENT_HOST`.
 * In {{< param "PRODUCT_NAME" >}}, the positions file is saved at a different location.
   Refer to the [loki.source.file][] documentation for more details.
-  Check if you have any existing setup, for example, a Kubernetes Persistent Volume, that you must update to use the new positions path.
+  Check if you have any setup, for example, a Kubernetes Persistent Volume, that you must update to use the new positions path.
-* Metamonitoring metrics exposed by {{< param "PRODUCT_NAME" >}} usually match Promtail metamonitoring metrics but will use a different name.
+* Metamonitoring metrics exposed by {{< param "PRODUCT_NAME" >}} usually match Promtail metamonitoring metrics but uses a different name.
   Make sure that you use the new metric names, for example, in your alerts and dashboards queries.
-* The logs produced by {{< param "PRODUCT_NAME" >}} will differ from those produced by Promtail.
+* The logs produced by {{< param "PRODUCT_NAME" >}} differ from those produced by Promtail.
 * {{< param "PRODUCT_NAME" >}} exposes the {{< param "PRODUCT_NAME" >}} [UI][], which differs from the Promtail Web UI.

 [Promtail]: https://www.grafana.com/docs/loki/<LOKI_VERSION>/clients/promtail/